DioxusLabs/docsite/docs-src/0.6/src/guide/routing.md

 Note here that the `PageNotFound` route takes the "segments" parameter.
 Dioxus routes are not only type-safe as variants, but also type-safe with URL parameters.
 For more information on how this works, [check the router guide](../router/index.md).

-At this point, we should see our app, but this time without its NavBar.
+At this point, we should see our app, but this time without its Title.

 ![No Navbar](/assets/06_docs/no_navbar.png)

 ## Rendering the NavBar with a Layout

-We're rendering our DogView component, but unfortunately we no longer see our title Navbar.
-Let's add that back!
+We're rendering our DogView component, but unfortunately we no longer see our Title.
+Let's add that back and turn it into a NavBar!

-In our `src/components/nav.rs` file, we'll add back our NavBar code, but this time with two new items: the `Link {}` and `Outlet` components:
+In our `src/components/nav.rs` file, we'll add back our Title code, but rename it to NavBar and modify it with two new items: the `Link {}` and `Outlet` components.

 ```rust
 use crate::Route;